qmicon/ghc-agent/README.md

 ```bash
 python generate_examples_from_template.py
 ```
-This will create `examples.txt` with relevant code examples from the dataset.
+This will create `examples.txt` with relevant code examples:
+- Implementation examples from the `dataset/` directory.
+- UI component examples from the `example_components/` directory.

 3. Generate implementation plan:
 ```bash